Modern Safety Features and You: Tech that Keeps You in Your Lane

 What are the cons?

 While a blind spot monitor offers reassurance that no vehicle is lurking where you can’t see it, it’s not perfect, so you have to be careful not to over-rely on the system.
-In other words, blind spot monitors are an aid, but do not absolve you from checking that the coast is clear.
-AAA conducted an extensive blind spot monitor test a few years ago and found that many couldn’t reliably detect fast-approaching vehicles, and they had difficulty detecting motorcycles as quickly as other vehicles.
+In other words, blind spot monitors are an aid, but do not absolve you from checking that the coast is clear. a few years ago and found that many couldn’t reliably detect fast-approaching vehicles, and they had difficulty detecting motorcycles as quickly as other vehicles.

 What should you look for?